Skip to main content

 Escalation to Human Review

 If a report is ambiguous, complex, or would benefit from additional expertise, it may recommend sending it for human review rather than issuing an immediate outcome.
-If a report is likely to be valid, it will also send the report for further human review.

 Duplicate Detection

-As part of its report state recommendations, agentic validation helps your team identify when a newly submitted report describes the same vulnerability as a previous submission.
+As part of its report state recommendations, it helps your team identify when a newly submitted report describes the same vulnerability as a previous submission.
 This is called Duplicate Detection.
 To do this, the report is automatically compared against existing submissions to the program, analyzing both the written report content and relevant contextual signals.

 Where available, this analysis can also incorporate information present in attached images, such as screenshots or proof-of-concept visuals.
 This helps better recognize recurring issues that may be described differently in text but represent the same underlying vulnerability.